Clear House Accountants

 Where should I start?

-A company or its business including assets can be sold, the way you sell it can vary.
+A company or its business, including assets, can be sold, but the way you sell it can vary.
 Some of the ways in which you can sell your business are:

 Taxation can get complicated once a business is sold, our in-house personal tax accountants or business accountants should be able to provide smart and effective solutions to your accounting and tax problems.